• About

 Before we dive into the movie, I think it’d be good to share a little information about the community itself.

-In the movie you’ll hear people talking about putting just $1,500 down when they bought in.
-You had the option of first floor or second floor.
-Second floor cost $1,000 more a month and the sales pitch was, the mosquitos don’t go up to the 2nd floor.
+In the movie, you’ll hear people talking about putting just $1,500 down when they bought in.
+You had the option of the first floor or second floor.
+The second floor cost $1,000 more a month and the sales pitch was, the mosquitos don’t go up to the 2nd floor.

 If this list of amenities sounds like the amenities available at most communities you’re seeing at my site and elsewhere today, you’re right!